DistributedSystemResearch/24SOSP-LazyLog-Artifact/README.md

 | node14 | hp127.utah.cloudlab.us |
 | node15 | hp158.utah.cloudlab.us |

-### Steps
+### Steps for Functional
-* Login into `node0` in the cluster we provide.
+* Login into `node0` in the cluster we provide (unless otherwise stated, all experiment scripts are run from node0).
 The eRPC and LazyLog directories will be in the shared NFS folder at `/proj/rasl-PG0/LL-AE`.
   ```
   ssh -o StrictHostKeyChecking=no -i ${PATH_TO_KEY} luoxh@${HOST_ADDR_NODE0}
   ```